radarroark/xit/docs/tui.md

-The Simplicity and Timelessness of TUIs (text user interfaces)

-* The lowest common denominator of all UIs is text.
-In a way, TUIs (and CLIs) are the only truly cross-platform UI.
-They can be rendered anywhere, including *inside* of other interfaces.
-They're nearly guaranteed to work on any hardware we invent in the future.

-* Compared to GUIs, however, TUIs are much lower resolution.
-You are limited to monospaced unicode characters.
-This feels like a negative, but it isn't.
-TUIs force you to distill your interface down to its most basic elements.
-Anything nonessential must go.

-* TUIs are inoculated from the excesses of modern software design.
-You don't get to have drop shadows, transparency, or scrolljacking.
-You get a limited palette of characters and colors, leaving the raw design of your interface to stand or fall on its own.

-* Limitations are a powerful catalyst for creativity.
-Curious people see limitations as an invitation to overcome them.
-Give a curious child a TI-83 and he will give you Space Invaders.
-Give him Minecraft and he will give you Roman aqueducts.

-* Orson Welles put it succinctly: "The enemy of art is the absence of limitations."
-There is no better way to snuff creativity out of a man than to give him endless resources and no deadline.
-Often, your best work comes when you have the strictest constraints.

-* I hope you enjoyed today's locker room speech...*bows*.

-TUIs are incredibly underused

-* For developer tools it seems like a no-brainer, but instead we see tools like Postman being written with Electron.
+It's amazing how underused TUIs are.
+For developer tools it seems like a no-brainer, but instead we see tools like Postman being written with Electron.
 Granted, I am sure a TUI would be a harder sell to VCs...

-* It's especially baffling that both git and mercurial have built-in UIs, but they aren't TUIs.
+It's especially baffling that both git and mercurial have built-in UIs, but they aren't TUIs.
 I mean, their users are already in the terminal!
 And yet [git gui](https://git-scm.com/docs/git-gui) launches a Tcl/Tk window, while [hg serve](https://wiki.mercurial-scm.org/hgserve) fires up a web app.
 Why, guys...why?!

-* All functionality in xit will exposed via the built-in TUI.
+All functionality in xit will exposed via the built-in TUI.
 It's not an afterthought; the TUI is meant to be the primary way you interact with it.

 Many TUIs are really terribly designed.
 I have a few opinions on how to do it right.
 Granted, I'm not that experienced with designing TUIs, but ignorance has never stopped me from having strong opinions in the past, so why would I let it stop me now.